 Kaikoura, New Zealand

-Kaikoura is a small town with a big reputation as a center for eco-tourism and the best whale watching place in the world.
-It’s located on the eastern coast of New Zealand’s South Island and is blessed with a truly spectacular array of marine life.
+Kaikoura is a small town with a big reputation as a center for eco-tourism and the best whale-watching place in the world.
+It’s located on the eastern coast of New Zealand’s South Island and is blessed with spectacular marine life.

 You’ll find fur seals, bottlenose dolphins, and seafaring birds in addition to sperm whales year-round and seasonal visits from humpbacks and even the great blue whales.
 The deep underwater canyon that flanks its shores attracts this rich and diverse population to Kaikoura.

-Whale spotting tourists, of course, are drawn to the whales – there are a variety of methods to view them, from simply strolling along the gorgeous beaches to flying over the water in a four-seater Cessna.
+Of course, Whale spotting tourists are drawn to the whales – there are various methods to view them, from simply strolling along the gorgeous beaches to flying over the water in a four-seater Cessna.

 See Related: Best All-Inclusive Resorts Without a Passport